8 Reasons the Maldives Should Be on Your Bucket List (Even If You Think It's Just for Honeymooners)

 5. Sandbank Picnics Are Absurdly Romantic (Even Solo)

 A sandbank is a tiny strip of sand in the middle of open ocean — sometimes barely 30 meters long.
-Resorts will boat you out to one with food, drinks, and a shade canopy, and then leave you there.
+Resorts boat you out to one with food, drinks, and a shade canopy, then leave you there.
 Alone.
 In the middle of the Indian Ocean.

 6. The Underwater Restaurant Exists and It's Worth It